tobiasfabian/nova-ollama/README.md

 #### System message “Complete code”
 Default:
 ```
 You are a code autocompletion engine.
 Respond with a continuation of the code provided and nothing else.
-Don’t format code.
-Don’t put code in code block.
-Don’t repeat the input.
+Code should not be in a code block.
+Anything that is not code should be written as a code comment.
 ```

 This system message is used when you run the “Complete code” command.
-You can try different messages to fine tune the output.
+You can try different messages to fine-tune the output.

 #### System message “Assist”
 Default:
 ```
 You are an assistant helping with coding.
 Respond with code only.
 Don’t format code.
-Don’t put code in code block.
+Don’t put code in code blocks.
 Don’t repeat the input.
 ```

 This system message is used when you run the “Assist” command.
-You can try different messages to fine tune the output.
+You can try different messages to fine-tune the output.

 ### Privacy
 This extension needs **Send Network Requests** permission to send and receive requests to the locally running ollama server.
 No data will be sent to external servers.

-> This Nova extension is briefly inspired by [ollama-autocoder (VS Code extension)](https://github.com/10Nates/ollama-autocoder)